 The new whisky is the latest limited addition to the Cask Strength series from the Highland distillery of Glendronach.
 The Glendronach Cask Strength Batch 12 has used whiskies of differing ages matured in ex-Pedro Ximénez and ex-Oloroso sherry casks from Andalucía in the south of Spain.
 The whisky has been created by Dr. Rachel Barrie, the Master Blender for Glendronach.
 The series was started by former owner Billy Walker and has gained somewhat of a cult status amongst whisky fans.
 The Glendronach Cask Strength Batch 12 is bottled at 58.2% ABV and is both non chill-filtered and of natural colour.
 It is available through selected specialist whisky retailers worldwide.
 A bottle will cost £75.

-The Glendronach distillery was founded in 1826 by James Allardice and is located in the Aberdeenshire countryside, close to the town of Huntly.
+The Glendronach distillery was founded in 1826 by James Allardice and is located in rural Aberdeenshire, close to the town of Huntly.
 The majority of the present buildings date from 1850 when the distillery was rebuilt following a devastating fire.
 It was the last in Scotland to use stills directly fired by coal - this practice only finished in 2005.
 The distillery is known for its use of high quality ex-sherry casks and is currently owned by Brown-Forman, who took control in 2016.
 The annual production has recently increased to around two million litres.

 Our tasting notes